lprakashv/notes/leetcode-problems/trees.markdown

   }
 ```

-## Q: Populate next right pointer in each node
+## Populate next right pointer in each node

 __Solution:__